carl-mc/LEDA/README.md

 on lingustic distances; and a full computation of dyadic linguistic distances.

-Usage of a LEDA object is structured around .
+Usage of a LEDA object is structured around *lists of ethnic groups*.
 These lists of groups stem from the original datasets that have been joined to the language tree.
 Lists are structured by data source, country, year, or, in the case of survey data, survey rounds.
 Via the language tree, any two lists of ethnic groups can be linked to each other.

 For full information on the LEDA project and methodology, read the [paper](https://github.com/carl-mc/LEDA/raw/master/docs/LEDA_paper.pdf).

-When using the LEDA package, please cite: Müller-Crepon, Carl, Yannick Pengl, and Nils-Christian Bormann (2020). .
+When using the LEDA package, please cite: Müller-Crepon, Carl, Yannick Pengl, and Nils-Christian Bormann (2020). *Linking Ethnic Data from Africa*.
 Unpublished working paper.

 Installation
 ------------